Jim Self

-James Martin Self (born August 20, 1943) is an American tubist and composer from Los Angeles.
-Self has performed extensively in Los Angeles and internationally as a soloist, chamber musician, orchestral tubist, and, most notably, as a studio musician in the Los Angeles movie studios having appeared on over 1500 soundtracks.
-He is also known for his association with the Pasadena Symphony, the Pacific Symphony, the Los Angeles Opera and the Hollywood Bowl Orchestra.
+James Martin Self (August 20, 1943 – November 2, 2025) was an American tubist and composer from Los Angeles.
+Self performed extensively in Los Angeles and internationally as a soloist, chamber musician, orchestral tubist, and, most notably, as a studio musician in the Los Angeles movie studios having appeared on over 1500 soundtracks.
+He was also known for his association with the Pasadena Symphony, the Pacific Symphony, the Los Angeles Opera and the Hollywood Bowl Orchestra.
+Self died on November 2, 2025, at the age of 82.

-Childhood, education, and early career
+Childhood, education and early career

-James Martin Self was born on August 20, 1943, in Franklin, Pennsylvania, the third youngest of four siblings born to Helen Louise (née Martin, 1907–1980) and James Warren "Pete" Self (1906–1959), and grew up in neighboring Oil City, Pennsylvania.
+James Martin Self was born in Franklin, Pennsylvania, on August 20, 1943, the third youngest of four siblings born to Helen Louise (née Martin, 1907–1980) and James Warren "Pete" Self (1906–1959), and grew up in neighboring Oil City, Pennsylvania.
 His father, James, worked as an assistant production manager at the Worthington Corporation and was a softball and baseball player.
 His mother, Helen, was a member of his hometown's First Baptist Church.
 His older brother, William, worked as an electrical engineer.

 After graduating from Oil City High School in 1961, Self went to Indiana State College (now known as Indiana University of Pennsylvania).
 He studied under trumpeter William Becker, whom he considered a "a father figure and a kind of soul mate".
 In 1965, he earned his bachelor's degree in music education.

 After graduation, Self joined the United States Army Band.
 The concert band tuba section included Leo Hurst, Bob Pallansch, Dan Perantoni, Chester Schmitz, and Paul Scott.
 During his time with the US Army Band, Self earned a Master of Music in Tuba Performance from Catholic University of America and studied with Harvey Phillips.

 Self left the Army Band in 1967.
 He was offered the position of Assistant Professor of Tuba and the University of Tennessee in 1969.

 In 1971, while still working at the University of Tennessee, Self began working on a Doctor of Musical Arts degree at the University of Southern California.
-At USC he studied under Tommy Johnson.
+At USC, he studied under Tommy Johnson.

 Los Angeles

 Studio career

-Self has performed on the Los Angeles studios since 1974.
-In this time he has recorded over 1500 soundtracks for motion pictures and television.
+Self performed on the Los Angeles studios since 1974.
+In this time he recorded over 1,500 soundtracks for motion pictures and television.
 One of Self's most notable soundtrack credits is his performance on Close Encounters of the Third Kind.
 His performance was featured as the "voice of the mothership."
-Self can be heard as a soloist in such films as Jurassic Park, Home Alone I&II, Casper, Batteries Not Included, Sleepless in Seattle, and Dennis the Menace.
-Jim Self has been the first call tubist for such notable film composers as John Williams, James Newton Howard, John Debney and James Horner.
-In recent years, he performed on John Williams' scores for The Force Awakens, The Last Jedi, and The Rise of Skywalker.
-Self often doubles on cimbasso for soundtrack work, particularly since the late 1990s.
+Self can be heard as a soloist in such films as Jurassic Park, Home Alone, Home Alone 2, Casper, Batteries Not Included, Sleepless in Seattle, and Dennis the Menace.
+Self was the first call tubist for such notable film composers as John Williams, James Newton Howard, John Debney and James Horner.
+During his final years, he performed on John Williams' scores for The Force Awakens, The Last Jedi, and The Rise of Skywalker.
+Self often doubled on cimbasso for soundtrack work, particularly since the late 1990s.